 We also investigate the Caribbean RWS impact on key modes of variability in the NAE region, namely the EA and NAO patterns.
 A key finding includes that the Walker index is highly related to the EA pattern in boreal spring and the NAO pattern in boreal summer.
 Bringing this further by using a partial correlation to remove the hypothesized mediating pathway (Caribbean RWS), we show that the RWS may indeed be the mediating pathway.
-However, when considering the connection between the Walker cell and Caribbean RWS, the correlation between the Walker index and Caribbean RWS does not show a statistically significant change when adding the Atlantic SSTA in boreal spring and summer.
-Thus, when examining the impact for Atlantic SSTAs to modulate of the extratropical response through using correlation shifts, we do not see a significant strengthening of the link between the Walker cell gradient and either EA or NAO in both boreal spring and summer.
+However, as the correlation between the Walker index and Caribbean RWS increases very little by adding the Atlantic SSTA in boreal summer (-0.53 to -0.55), this indicates that the Atlantic modulates this connection little.
+Thus, the dominant modulation of the extratropical response via the tropical Atlantic SSTA and a perturbed Caribbean RWS occurs in boreal spring, primarily for the EA pattern only.